flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 making data available to a View, which would render HTML that could be sent back to the browser.

-You don't _have_ to coordinate web app resources using the MVC approach Rails uses, but you do have to coordinate these resources _somehow_.
-These decisions involve making tradeoffs and imposing constraints to achieve a balance of extensibility (creating a system generic enough for new resources to participate) and power (allowing the system to fully exploit the unique features of a specific resource.)
+You don't _have_ to coordinate web app resources using the Model/View/Controller (MVC) approach Rails uses, but you do have to coordinate these resources _somehow_.
+These decisions involve making tradeoffs and imposing constraints to achieve a balance of extensibility (creating a system generic enough for new resources to participate) and power (allowing the system to fully exploit the unique features of a specific resource).

 This is a very difficult task even for experienced developers, and the choices you make could have negative repercussions that aren't apparent until you're heavily invested in them.
-With Rails, for instance, ActiveRecord provided a good generic abstraction for databases, but early on it was very easy to produce extremely inefficient SQL, and sometimes very difficult to produce efficient SQL.
+With Rails, for instance, ActiveRecord (AR) provided a good generic abstraction for databases, but early on it was very easy to produce extremely inefficient SQL, and sometimes very difficult to produce efficient SQL.
 You'd often have to hand-write SQL, eliminating some of the